johnpfay/PeruDataPrep/Demo_notes.md

   * Close data selection by clicking `←`
   * Symbolize the layers.
 * Select Add > Search for Layers
+  * Search for "Peru, metalogenetico"; filter for feature layers
   * In the search box, enter `92f3ea2f1b5647d891df96f5e47b2af8`
   * Click the + to add this layer to your existing map.
   * Click the back arrow ← to navigate back to the map